-Major Wells Fargo Propel benefits include $1,200 per year in cell phone insurance, reimbursement for damaged or stolen purchases, and $150,000 in travel accident insurance.
-The Propel card has a number of other perks, too, such as a $0 annual fee, a 0% foreign transaction fee, and rewards of up to 3 points per $1 spent on purchases.
-It also offers 0% introductory APRs and an initial bonus.
-Overall, the Wells Fargo Propel card is packed with value.
+The top Wells Fargo Propel benefits included $1,200 per year in cell phone insurance, reimbursement for damaged or stolen purchases, and $150,000 in travel accident insurance.
+The Wells Fargo Propel had a number of other perks, too, such as a $0 annual fee, 0% foreign transaction fees, and rewards of up to 3 points / $1 spent on purchases.

 Cell phone insurance

-Insures your cell phone up to $600 per claim and $1,200 per year, with a $25 deductible, when you pay your cell phone bill with the Propel card.
+Insures your cell phone up to $600 per claim and $1,200 per year, with a $25 deductible, when you pay your cell phone bill with the Wells Fargo Propel.

-Doubles the existing manufacturer’s warranty on items you buy with the Propel card, adding up to a maximum of 12 months.
+Doubles the existing manufacturer’s warranty on items you buy with the Wells Fargo Propel, adding up to a maximum of 12 months.

 Covers up to $1,000 per claim and $50,000 per account, per year for items you buy with your card that are damaged or stolen within 90 days.

-Gives up to $300 per claim and $1,000 per account per year when you try to return a working, good-condition item you bought with a Propel card to a store and they won’t accept it.
+Gives up to $300 per claim and $1,000 per account per year when you try to return a working, good-condition item you bought with a Wells Fargo Propel to a store and they won’t accept it.

 Travel accident insurance

-Offers up to $150,000 per trip when you, your spouse, or your unmarried dependent children are in a serious accident on a trip paid for with the Propel card.
+Offers up to $150,000 per trip when you, your spouse, or your unmarried dependent children are in a serious accident on a trip paid for with the Wells Fargo Propel.

 Gives up to $1,000 per person, per trip when you, your spouse, or your unmarried dependent children have your bags lost or stolen while on a common carrier.